odysseyhq/omer/README.md

-Today, the Omer project is integrating several open source projects to develop a platform that empowers end-users from around the world to promote cross-cultural interactions and friendships; facilitate communication, collaboration, teaching and learning; and nurture the development of creative problem-sovling skills at every level across the curriculum.
+Today, the Omer project is simply one person integrating several open source projects to develop a platform that empowers end-users from around the world to promote cross-cultural interactions and friendships; facilitate communication, collaboration, teaching and learning; and nurture the development of creative problem-solving skills at every level across the curriculum.
 Odyssey of the Mind teaches creativity to inspire innovation, and make the world a better place to live.
 OdysseyHQ seeks to become the most innovative platform to attain those goals.

 ---